Lindternal/SimpleHardcore-MinecraftPlugin/README.md

+## Using
+Spigot only.
+Put .jar file in "../plugins" folder.

 ## About this plugin
 This plugin limits the number of lives each player has (by default everyone has 3 lives).